qqgzi/LanMe/README.md

 <span id="24">12.</span> Yumo Xu and Shay B Cohen.
 2018.
 Stock movement prediction from tweets and historical prices.
 In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
 1970–1979.

 <span id="25">13.</span> Huizhe Wu, Wei Zhang, Weiwei Shen, and Jun Wang.
 2018.
 Hybrid deep sequential modeling for social text-driven stock prediction.
 In Proceedings of the 27th ACM international conference on information and knowledge management.
 1627–1630.
+<span id="26">14.</span> Zhang, Liwen and Cai, Weige and Liu, Zhaowei and Yang, Zhi and Dai, Wei and Liao, Yujie and Qin, Qianru and Li, Yifei and Liu, Xingyu and Liu, Zhiqiang and others.
+Fineval: A chinese financial domain knowledge evaluation benchmark for large language models.

 | **FinTask** | **Dataset** | **Metrics** | **ChatGPT** | **LLaMA2** | **PolyLM** | **SeaLLM-V2** | **LLaMA3** | **PhoGpt** | **Typhoon** | **SeaLLM-V2.5** | **SeaLLM-V3** | **Sailor** | **Qwen2** | **Gemma** |